Language: EN

 float division = a / b; // division = 2.4

-In languages with dynamic typing, such as JavaScript or Python, this conversion is often done “under the hood” without us realizing it.
+In dynamically typed languages, such as JavaScript or Python, this conversion often happens “under the hood” without us noticing.
 Therefore, the division gives us 2.4 directly.

-However, integer operations are useful on many occasions.
-Thus, for example, Python provides an alternative operator // for integer division
+However, operations with integers are useful on many occasions.
+For example, Python provides an alternative operator // for integer division

 a = 12